shoelace-style/shoelace/docs/pages/components/split-panel.md

 ### Snapping

 To snap panels at specific positions while dragging, you can use the `snap` attribute.
-You can either provide one or more space-separated pixel or percentage values to set fixed snap points, or a `repeat()` expression containing a single pixel or percentage value which will be repeated along the length of the panel.
+You can provide one or more space-separated pixel or percentage values, either as single values or within a `repeat()` expression, which will be repeated along the length of the panel.
 You can also customize how close the divider must be before snapping with the `snap-threshold` attribute.

 For example, to snap the panel at `100px` and `50%`, use `snap="100px 50%"`.